aptem-k/katacoda-scenarios/helm/step3.md

-In this step we will inspect our chart.
+In this step we will inspect the chart.

 ## Task